It has finally arrived! Spring is here! The freezing winter says farewell and the good weather is hopefully here to stay. The warm rays of sunshine...

 KSU Arrow has a number of beautiful art-inspired tattoos.
 All of them in lively, vivid colors.
 Head to her Instagram to look for inspiration.
 She also travels a lot so you may want to check out when she’ll be in your area.

 Oi Tattooer takes us in another direction, from abstraction to absurdity.
 Jeff Koons took art all the way to its most absurd limit, by making it populist (and making a ton of money in the process).
-His sculptures of inflatable dogs, Michael Jackson or his work with Cicciolina have aimed to break all the rules.
-Also they made us realize two things in the process.
+His sculptures of inflatable dogs, Michael Jackson, or his work with Cicciolina have aimed to break all the rules.
+Also, they made us realize two things in the process.
 Firstly, how many rules there still are surrounding art.
 We often think we are so liberated, and yet, kitsch causes outrage.
 Pornography sold in many shops has no place in galleries.
 Secondly, all publicity is good publicity; let them speak badly of you as long as they talk about you.
 Koons followed this rule throughout his career.
 And yet, this tiny inflatable dog looks so innocent.

 Now, this is something was thinking about as I prepared this article.
 I expected some Banksy’s to come up, and many did, but I was wondering how difficult it might be to tattoo a self-destroying piece of art.
 Well as Ivan Casabo proved it wasn’t too difficult.
 Banksy definitely is one of the favorites to get a tattoo of.
-His black and white work with only single color accents are equally moving on the skin as on the streets.
+His black and white work with only single color accents is equally moving on the skin as on the streets.

-Joey Hill made this funky tattoo of Keith Haring’s Dancing Dogs.
+Joey Hill made this funky modern art tattoo of Keith Haring’s Dancing Dogs.
 Keith Haring was a popular artist and activist who was part of the legendary New York art scene during the 1980s.
 Inspired by graffiti artists, he began drawing in New York’s subway stations, filling empty poster spaces with chalk drawings that people would walk past every day.
-In 1986 Haring painted on a section of the Berlin Wall, in an attempt to ‘destroy the wall through painting it’.
+In 1986 Haring painted on a section of the Berlin Wall, in an attempt to “destroy the wall through painting it”.
 He painted a bright figurative mural using the colors of the German flag.
 It symbolizes the hope for unity between East and West Germany.

-Dogs dancing, barking or biting recurred frequently within Haring’s work and developed into an iconic image associated with the artist.
+Dogs dancing, barking, or biting recurred frequently within Haring’s work and developed into an iconic image associated with the artist.
 What later became a dog actually started out as an undefined creature.
 Haring’s dog (often depicted on two feet) can also be a mythical representation of a human being.
 Dancing dogs often referenced artistic performance or breakdancing, but Haring’s dogs also stood for Anubis, the Ancient Egyptian god with a jackals’ head who watches over the dead.
 In Haring’s versions, the image of dogs playing with or crushing small human figures plays into both these Egyptian conceptions of life and death, but also the Christian idea of the “dance of the dead.”
 Those are definitely dogs with a cause.

-Do you like modern art inspired tattoos?
+Do you like modern art tattoos?
 Would you prefer an abstract tattoo?
 Or a realistic one?
 A simple piece or one showing all the skills of your tattooist?